LiveBook for Testing

 How is it Useful for Testing?

-Test automation is often considered a fairly complicated topic.
-Teams build test frameworks and run the tests on the CI, which is the right thing to do.
-But sometimes, you need a simple tool that does one thing.
-For example, you might want to take screenshots of pages to make sure you haven’t broken anything or to review designs.
-You might want to review the pages in both desktop and mobile resolutions.
-This is one of the many cases I’ve recently used LiveBook.
+Test automation is often considered a valuable but fairly complicated topic.
+The main effort in test automation is building test frameworks and suites for testing the application’s functionality.
+These tests are run in the continuous integration pipeline to ensure broken code is not merged with the main codebase.
+In addition to functional test automation, you sometimes need to run other checks and use a simple tool for one specific thing.
+For example, you might want to take screenshots of pages to make sure you haven’t broken anything or to review designs in both desktop and mobile resolutions.
+This is one of the many cases for which I’ve recently used LiveBook.

 What Is Required to Take Screenshots?